-If a non-shift employee is called to work on a designated holiday outside of his/her regularly scheduled hours, he/she will be paid overtime for all hours worked.
+If a non-shift employee is called to work on a designated holiday outside of his/her regularly scheduled hours, he/she will be paid overtime for all hours worked in addition to their regular floating holiday accrual as mentioned above (Article 25.2).

-25.4 FLOATING HOLIDAYS
+26.4.
+FLOATING HOLIDAYS